sukjuoh/ARRHYMAMBA-TOWARDS-EXPLAINABLE-UNSUPERVISED-PPG-ANOMALY-DETECTION-IN-ARRHYTHMIA/README.md

 ```

 ## 3. Data Availability
 * **Public Dataset**: Raw PPG signals are sourced from the **VitalDB** open repository ([https://vitaldb.net/](https://vitaldb.net/)).
-* **Restricted Data**: The specialized arrhythmia annotations and preprocessed datasets generated for this study are **not publicly available** due to ethical restrictions and patient privacy concerns.
+* **Restricted Data**: Please note that the **refined datasets and expert-labeled annotations** generated for this study are **strictly not publicly available** due to ethical restrictions, patient privacy concerns, and institutional policies.
-* **Access Requests**: Researchers may contact the corresponding author for access to specific metadata, which will be granted upon reasonable request and institutional approval.
+* **Access**: Researchers may contact the corresponding author for reasonable access requests regarding metadata, subject to institutional approval.

 ## 4. Repository Structure